IconoclastXYZ/Voron/README.md

   - CAN Bus board from [BigTreeTech](https://www.aliexpress.com/item/1005004243374113.html) with the [GitHub and manual](https://github.com/bigtreetech/EBB/)
   - [Raspberry Pi CAN Bus board to go with HUVUD](https://learn.sb-components.co.uk/RS485-CAN-HAT) -- Add to /boot/config.txt (note the need for the \[all\] otherwise it can slip under Pi2, Pi3 or Pi4 and not work
-  - [Bondtech LGX Lite extruder](https://www.bondtech.se/product/lgx-lite-large-gears-extruder/) with [this mount](https://github.com/Eytecz/LGX_Lite_Stealthburner_CW2_style_mount), which ends up weighing 183g with the mount and LDO motor vs 156g for the stock CW2
 ```
 [all]
 dtparam=spi=on